Praying For Good Tobacco Harvests at Mt. Kabasan`s Kiseru Matsuri (きせる祭)- The Giant Tobacco Pipe Festival Held Every September 5th !

-Though it is already September and ostensibly Autumn, down here on the heavilly deforested and extensively PAVED expanses of the Kanto Plain it is still hot and steamy.
+While it is already September and ostensibly Autumn, down here on the heavily deforested and extensively paved, concrete and steel expanses of the Kanto Plain, it is still hot and steamy (though today happens to be nice and cool!).
 That makes a trip to see the KISERU MATSURI (きせる祭), a unique ceremony carried out as a prayer for abundant tobacco crops, even more attractive.
-For not only is it a chance to watch and PARTICIPATE in the unusual and highly picturesque ritual proceedings which are part of the festival, but the site of the shrine itself, atop the deeply forested Mt Kabasan, provides a shady and welcome refuge high above these sweltering lowlands ( though the mountain at its loftiest point is only 709 meters high!).
+For not only is it a chance to watch and PARTICIPATE in the unusual and highly picturesque ritual proceedings which are part of the festival, but the site of the shrine itself, atop the deeply forested Mt.
+Kaba, provides a shady and welcome refuge high above these sweltering lowlands ( though the mountain at its loftiest point is only 709 meters high!).

 Every year on September fifth, a huge KISERU ( traditional Japanese pipe), said to be the largest in Japan, is set out in front of the Mt Kaba Shrine ( Kabasan Jinja), filled with tobacco, and then lit.
 The finely cut leaves are then kept burning with the help of a pump which is attached to the mouth-piece.

-Before the pipe is lit about ten Parishioners ( UJIKO) enter the shrine for some purification rites and prayer before the ceremony gets underway.
-There are of course, also some visitors present ( about 30 this year), mostly armed with cameras, who negotiate the extremely narrow and poorly paved road to get to beautifully rustic shrine.
-Those who have made the hair- raising journey wait out in front of the shrine brimming with anticipation while the preliminary prayers are taking place inside.
+Before the pipe is lit, about ten Parishioners ( UJIKO) enter the shrine for some purification rites and prayers before the ceremony gets underway.
+There are of course, also some visitors present ( about 30 in recent years), mostly armed with cameras, who negotiate the extremely narrow and poorly paved road to get to beautifully rustic shrine.
+Those who have made the hair-raising journey wait out in front of the shrine brimming with anticipation while the preliminary prayers are taking place inside.

-They continued to give him the same advice as he tried to use the flame he had worked so hard for to light the tobacco in the KISERU, which proved to be just as a difficult a task.
+They continued to give him the same advice as he tried to use the flame he had finally got going to light the tobacco in the KISERU – something which proved to be just as a difficult a task.

 Quite comically ( and ironically) the heavy smoke which started to billow out of the freshly lit pipe had everyone, especially the priest coughing uncontrollably.
-A reminder of the health problems associated with the crop that the farmers come to this shrine to pray for.
+An ironic reminder of the health problems associated with the crop that the farmers come to this shrine to pray for.

 You had better be on your toes at this point, because suddenly those waiting out in front of the shrine come under a barrage of rice cakes ( Omochi) and other snacks!
-Those who are familiar with the festival always come equipped with bags in which to store all the booty they can pick up.
-You Do have to be carefull , because getting hit in the face or head with flying omochi is not fun !
+Those who are familiar with the festival and no what is going to happen always come equipped with bags in which to store all the booty they can pick up.
+You DO have to be careful, though, because getting hit in the face or head with a piece of flying omochi is not much fun at all !

-Even before this excitement has died down, the parishioners start to proceed with the main rituals of the matsuri- they actually lift the KISERU up, bear it on their shoulders, and walk around in a circle three times.
-They do tis together with some others who carry TABAKO BONTEN, sticks adorned with tobacco leaves and sacred strips of paper.
-While they are doing this, conch shells (hora-gai) are blown for purification.
+Even before the excitement has died down, the parishioners commence with the main rituals of the matsuri- they actually lift the KISERU up, bear it on their shoulders, and walk around in a circle three times.
+They are accompanied by some others who carry TABAKO BONTEN, sticks adorned with tobacco leaves and sacred strips of paper.
+While this is going on, conch shells (hora-gai) are blown for purification of the area.

-At this point in the festival I realize how the KISERU MATSURI is a variation of the much older Kattate Matsuri held not very far away.
+At this point in the festival you can see how the KISERU MATSURI is a variation of the much older Kattate Matsuri held not very far away (on August 31st each year).
 In that festival, a typical fire festival, torches are lit with a sacred flame and then carried up the mountain to a smaller shrine as an offering.
-At the Mt Kabasan event the same thing actually occurs, but instead of many torches, the sacred fire is carried by one huge pipe!
+At the Mt.
+Kaba event, the same thing actually occurs, but instead of many torches, the sacred fire is carried on one huge pipe!

-When the pipe finally reaches its destination ( in about 15 minutes), it is set down once again in front of this much smaller ( TABAKO) shrine.
-Yesterday the bearers and priests were set off into coughing fits once again at this point and it took them a while to regain their composure.
+When the pipe is finally brought to its destination ( in about 15 minutes), it is set down once again in front of a much smaller ( TABAKO) shrine.
+The bearers and priests are often set off into coughing fits once again at this point and it might take them a while to regain their composure.

 The KISERU is then picked up again, and carried back down the mountain.

-The sake, makes the walk down a bit more trecherous than it had been coming up.
+The sake, makes the walk down a bit more treacherous than it had been coming up.

-But everyone is by now in such a good mood that we are all acting like old friends.
+But everyone is by now in such a good mood that its like we are all old friends.

-And if you`d like to know more about WHY there is a ceremony for tobacco crops held at Mt Kabasan read my article about the history of Tobacco in Ibaraki and Japan:
+And if you`d like to know more about WHY there is a ceremony for tobacco crops held at Mt.
+Kaba read my article about the History of Tobacco in Ibaraki and Japan.